Storage and University Policies

 Alterations to any kind of electrical or wiring system are strictly prohibited.
 Extension cords may not be used.
 Surge protecting power cords can not be located under rugs or carpets, nor can they be woven through the bed springs.
 Multiple outlet strips ("power strips") are permitted if they are U.L. listed, have a maximum ampere rating of 15, and have an integral circuit breaker or fuse.
 They cannot be plugged into one another.
 Flammable items such as fuel may not be stored in residence hall rooms.
 Items which require an open flame, operate on fuel, or which produce heat (i.e. Bunsen burners, lighted candles, incense) are prohibited.
 All matches, candles, incense and other uses of open flames are strictly prohibited.

 Tampering with, or the misuse of fire-safety equipment is prohibited.
 Fire-safety equipment includes, but is not limited to, smoke detectors, sprinkler system equipment, alarm pull stations, and extinguishers.
 Students and/or guests found causing a false alarm may face arrest and/or stern University action.

 Room smoke detector

 Most residence hall rooms contain a battery powered smoke detector.
 VA Fire Safety codes require weekly smoke detector testing.
-Each resident is responsible for testing the smoke detector in his/her room.
-If you have any questions, or your smoke detector fails to operate properly, contact your Community Adviser or Residence Director.
+Each resident is responsible for testing the smoke detector in their room.
+If you have any questions, or your smoke detector fails to operate properly, contact your Community Advisor or Residence Director.
 Unauthorized removal of a smoke detector and/or batteries will result in disciplinary action.